 There are three types of ultrasonic flow meters.
 The principle of operation of each type is dependent upon the speed at which high frequency sound propagates.
+To learn more about the advantages of using ultrasonic flow meters click here.

 Transit Time Ultrasonic Flow Meters